-- (1) Assist refugees in obtaining the skills which are necessary for economic self-sufficiency, including job readiness, skills training, vocational education as well as job placement and follow-up and other employment services; - (2) Provide training in English when needed; and - (3) Provide social adjustment services such as case management, cultural orientation, health-management, and support services such as interpretation/translation and transportation.
+- (1) Assist refugees in obtaining the skills which are necessary for economic self-sufficiency, including job readiness, skills training, vocational education, job placement, employment follow-up, and other employment services. - (2) Provide training in English when needed; and - (3) Provide social adjustment services such as case management, cultural orientation, health-management, and support services such as interpretation/translation and transportation.

-The Services to Elderly Refugees program addresses the unique barriers older refugees' face, especially accessing mainstream aging services and acquisition of the English language.
-Activities covered under the grant include: nutritional services, health education and screening services, senior center activities, transportation, interpreter services, English language instruction, and citizenship and civics instruction.
-In addition, the program links elders to citizenship and naturalization service providers for preparation and legal representation through Board of Immigration Appeals (BIA) recognized agencies and their accredited representatives.
+The Services to Elderly Refugees Program addresses the unique barriers older refugees' face, especially regarding accessing mainstream aging services and acquisition of the English language.
+Activities covered under the grant include: Nutritional Services, Health Education and Screening Services, Senior Center Activities, Transportation, Interpreter Services, English Language Instruction, Citizenship and Civics Instruction.
+In addition, the program links elders to Citizenship and Naturalization Service Providers for preparation and legal representation through Board of Immigration Appeals (BIA) recognized agencies and their accredited representatives.

-The Refugee School Impact grant is to assist refugee school-age children with academic performance and social adjustment to schools as well as provide support services to parents regarding their participation in their child's educational progress.
+The Refugee School Impact grant assists refugee school-age children with academic performance and social adjustment to schools.
+It also provides parental support services to parents regarding their participation in their child's educational progress.
 Services and activities are aimed at providing activities/assistance that will enable optimal progress in the child's academic, physical, social, emotional and behavioral development.
-The focus of services should be on those who need help the most: new arrivals who are making initial adjustments, and those who have been in the country three years or less and continue to face serious challenges.
+The focus of services should be on those who need help the most: new arrivals who are making initial adjustments, and those who have been in the country three years or less, and continue to face serious challenges.
 Programs should be geared toward school completion, acceptable academic performance, and the creation of opportunities to encourage full participation of refugee children and their parents in a wide range of school activities.